 Get More Fly Facts, Trapping Tips & Recommended Kness Products

 Scorpions are arachnids.
-They are close relatives of ticks, mites and spiders.
+They are close relatives of ticks, mites, and spiders.
 There are approximately 1,300 species of scorpions worldwide.
-They are characterized by an elongated body and a segmented tail that is tipped with a venomous stinger.
+Scorpions are characterized by an elongated body and a segmented tail that is tipped with a venomous stinger.
 Scorpions are very common in the Southern and Southwestern United States.
-Most scorpions in the United States are not poisonous, except for two spec...

 Get More Scorpion Facts, Trapping Tips & Recommended Kness Products